Elīna Garanča is considered the best mezzo-soprano in the world

 With a program featuring songs and arias by 19th-century European Romantic composers.

-Elīna Garanča, born in Riga (Latvia) and currently residing in Spain, is regarded as the world’s top mezzo-soprano.
+Elīna Garanča, born in Riga (Latvia), is regarded as the world’s top mezzo-soprano.

 After her recent successes—debuting as Kundry in Wagner’s Parsifal at Bayreuth, performing Princess Eboli at the Teatro alla Scala season opening, and taking on Amneris in Aida in Calixto Bieito’s production in Berlin—she arrives at the Liceu to deliver her recital in peak form.